 NetNewsWire Help

-iCloud Syncing Limitations & Solutions
+iCloud Syncing Limitations and Solutions

 The Problem

-If you are syncing using iCloud and the progress indicator appears stalled with no new articles appearing, you are experiencing iCloud syncing being extraordinarily slow.
 This is most apparent when adding an iCloud account to a new device after you have been using iCloud sync on another device for some time.

 Handling Long Sync Times